melka/masterclock/README.md

 # masterclock

-Master clock for Lepaute 30 seconds alternating pulse slave clock and possibly other models
+Master clock for Lepaute 30 seconds alternating pulse slave clock and possibly other models.

 ## background